-The homework assignments are written each semester by the Econ 1014 instructional team and are purposefully aligned with the course exams.
+Homework assignments account for 25% of your overall course grade.
+Moreover, the homework assignments in this course are written each semester by the Econ 1014 instructional team and are purposefully aligned with the course exams.
 As such, they represent the best study tools to help you be successful in the course.
 To optimize the value of the homework assignments as study aids, it is strongly recommended that, following each lecture, you complete the homework questions that were covered during that lecture.
 This will allow you to complete the problems while the material is fresh in your mind, while also giving you ample time to have your questions answered as they arise.
 In addition, keeping up with the homework problems on a continual basis will also provide you the opportunity to focus on truly understanding the concepts underlying each problem, a key factor in exam success, rather than simply memorizing the steps towards the solution.